 When clump weights are used as mooring line components to provide desired mooring system restoring properties, the function of the clump weight is to be maintained throughout the design life of the stationkeeping system.
 Supporting documents and test reports are to be submitted to ABS for review.
+Supporting documents are to include the dimensions, weight, and mechanical properties.
+Test reports are to include mechanical testing and functional tests.
+The function of the clump weight is to be tested by passing through a shot of full-scale mooring chain and then fastened.
 The connectors, if used to attach the clump weight to the mooring line, are to be designed with the anticipated loads, and the requirements for chain and accessories apply.